-This Bacon Wrapped Pork Loin is easy enough for a weeknight meal but impressive enough to serve to special guests!
+This Bacon Wrapped Pork Loin is seasoned with brown sugar and mustard, then baked to perfection in a flavorful broth.
+It’s moist, tender, and served with a simple white wine sauce.
+This recipe is easy enough for a weeknight yet impressive enough to serve special guests!

 This would be great served with these Skillet Garlic Green Beans, Sweet Potato Casserole with Streusel Topping, Parmesan Roasted Potatoes, or Parmesan Roasted Acorn Squash.
 Add in these Savory Pumpkin Rolls and this Triple Berry Pretzel Salad to make this meal extra special!